BillZKF/QEpiKit/README.md

-# QEpiKit
-Epi Typescript / Javascript library.

 ## What is it?
 This library is a collection of tools for dynamic modeling.
-Although developed with the public health / epidemiology / biomedical domains in mind, this library may be useful in other fields.
+Although developed with the public health / epidemiology / biomedical domains in mind.

 ## Why?
 This library came out of an attempt to develop an dynamic modeling library that could function as a whiteboarding / thought experiment tool.

 ## Dependencies
+- jStat.js for matrix math.

-No required dependencies for basic use, but most models use at least one of the following:
+Most models use at least one of the following:
-- Random.js (or Chance.js) for better pseudo random numbers.
-- jStat.js for distributions and descriptive statistics.
 - turf.js for geospatial methods (leaflet.js for maps).
+- three.js for visualization
 - cytospace.js for graph analysis.
-- D3.js (or Three.js) for rendering. * Renderer is separate.
-See examples.*
+- D3.js (or Three.js) for rendering.

 For development, you will need:
 - Typescript compiler